Lycoming College Academic Program

 1st Weekend — Begins the day freshmen arrive with New Student Convocation.
 The weekend activities include academic success, career and library workshops along with social events.

-— Students and their families find the Office of the Assistant Dean for Freshmen an accessible resource to resolving problems, developing solutions, coordinating services and enabling student success.
+Information and Support — Students and their families find the Office of the Assistant Dean for Freshmen an accessible resource to resolving problems, developing solutions, coordinating services and enabling student success.
 Student and family newsletters are provided during the year.

 Office of the Assistant Dean for Sophomores